Our 2022 Advisory Board

 - Joining the Board is a three-year commitment and all members pay annual dues.
 Joining the Board is a three-year commitment and all members pay annual dues.
 To join the Board in 2023, please submit the application application form by November 30th, 2022

 - Attend most Board Meetings and serve on one committee.
 Board meetings are usually held on the first Tuesday of every month at 6:30pm at The Community Foundation of Middle Tennessee.
 For the unforeseeable future, all meetings will be held remotely via Zoom due to the pandemic.

 - Participate in grantmaking (this is our FAVORITE perk!).Each year Board members use The Tomorrow Fund to recommend grants to Middle Tennessee nonprofits serving children.
 In 2021, Strick’s Gift received a $7,000 grant to efficiently provide infant clothing to 600 babies born into poverty in Nashville in partnership with local hospital social workers.
 And Nashville Food project received a $1,200 grant to prepare and share from-scratch, nutritious meals to share with our children and youth-serving community partners through their Meals Program.

 - Plan social events.
 Board Members and Tomorrow Fund friends plan and attend Happy Hours, often held once quarterly.
 Members of the social committee plan the location, date, and time of the event.
 All members then invite their social networks allowing us all to make new friends.

 - Plan community service opportunities.
 Board members and Tomorrow Fund friends are invited to attend our community service events held once quarterly.
 Members of the service committee reach out primarily to nonprofits that serve children, then plan date, time, and location.
 All members then invite their social networks allowing for maximum impact.

 Still interested in joining?
-Reach out to Nicole at firstname.lastname@example.org to get started.
+Reach out to Elise at firstname.lastname@example.org to get started.